 Caitlin Mercier is the Watershed Specialist for the Lehigh County Conservation District.
 In her role, she assists public and private landowners reduce nonpoint source pollution impacts through planning, education, and conservation and restoration projects.
 She has a B.S. in Agronomy and Environmental Science from Delaware Valley College and a M.S. in Applied Geosciences from the University of Pennsylvania.
 Caitlin lives in Berks County with her husband, son, and dogs.
 They enjoy exploring outside, playing in streams, hiking, and other outdoor activities.

-Jane Cook is an active member of the Monocacy Creek Watershed Association, currently serving as the secretary and treasurer.
+Jane an active member of the Monocacy Creek Watershed Association, currently serving as the secretary and treasurer.
 She is a retired high school math teacher and moved to Bethlehem in 2006 when her first grandchild was born here.
 She is a Master Watershed Steward and helps with weeding and maintaining the perennial beds on the Hoover Mason Trestle, the Southside Bethlehem Greenway and the new native perennial beds at the Bethlehem Rose Garden with friends from Bethlehem Backyards for Wildlife.
 In May of 2019, she and Greg converted large sections of their front and back yard turfgrass into native perennials, and so far it’s been a very successful transformation!

 Simon Molloy represents the Little Lehigh Watershed Stewards.
 He is a Master Watershed Steward and co-chair of the LLWS.
 He enjoys hiking, biking, kayaking, and playing guitar and hanging out with his five grandsons .
 Recently retired after 40+ years as a semiconductor process engineer, he is eager to get outside and help make a difference in environmental issues.